clockfort/mobile-profiles/README.md

 * Latest version of LLVM
  * Recommended, but unnecessary if you choose to compile to a non-LLVM target
 * `cabal install LDAP scotty`
+* Update the repository and submodules with `make update`

 Run the application with either `runghc profiles` or use the included makefile to run as a binary (`make && ./profiles`)